Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

     nonReentrant
 ```

-After waiting `withdrawalDelayBlocks`, this allows the `withdrawer` of a `Withdrawal` to finalize a withdrawal and receive either (i) the underlying tokens of the strategies being withdrawn from, or (ii) the shares being withdrawn.
+After waiting max(`minWithdrawalDelayBlocks`, `strategyWithdrawalDelayBlocks[strategy]`) number of blocks, this allows the `withdrawer` of a `Withdrawal` to finalize a withdrawal and receive either (i) the underlying tokens of the strategies being withdrawn from, or (ii) the shares being withdrawn.
 This choice is dependent on the passed-in parameter `receiveAsTokens`.

 For each strategy/share pair in the `Withdrawal`:
 * If the `withdrawer` chooses to receive tokens: